Turning patients over in bed

 - Standing with one foot ahead of the other, shift your weight to your front foot as you gently pull the patient's shoulder toward you.
 Then shift your weight to your back foot as you gently pull the person's hip toward you.

 You may need to repeat steps 3 and 4 until the patient is in the right position.

-When the patient is in the right position
+The following steps should be followed to make sure the patient is in the right position:

 - Make sure the patient's ankles, knees, and elbows are not resting on top of each other.